prashcr/localpets/grpc_server/README.md

 --------

 - Written in [grpc-node](https://www.npmjs.com/package/grpc) and uses MongoDB for persistence
-- Automatically generates a [Swagger](http://swagger.io/)-compatible JSON reverse proxy REST API in Go, for clients that don't support HTTP2 or have a gRPC implementation.
-View [grpc-gateway](https://github.com/gengo/grpc-gateway) and `protos/localpets.proto` for more details.
+- Automatically generates a [Swagger](http://swagger.io/)-compatible REST reverse proxy in Go, for clients that don't support HTTP2 or have a gRPC implementation.
+View [grpc-gateway](https://github.com/gengo/grpc-gateway) and `protos/localpets.proto` for more details about the REST endpoints.

 Usage
 ------------